no one deals like we do!

 Ancient Carthage and dazzling white villages

-Just north of Tunis, you'll find Carthage, built from rock quarried by more than 3,500 slaves.
-Little remains of Carthage today, since stones from its buildings were used to build Tunis as well as Italian, Spanish and even Turkish cities.
-It's worth a visit, though, to watch archaeologists reconstructing the ruins.
+Just north of Tunis, you will find Carthage, built from rock quarried by more than 3,500 slaves.
+Little remains of Carthage today, because stones from its buildings were used to build Tunis as well as Italian, Spanish and even Turkish cities.
+It is worth a visit, though, to watch archaeologists reconstructing the ruins and see the Roman theatre that was one of the film locations for the Monty Python move, Life of Brian.

-Other day trips can be made to Kelibia, a colorful fishing village dominated by a Roman castle, to Nabeul, a city of craftsmen, specializing in ceramics, and to Hammamet, a beach resort, crowded with European tourists.
+Other day trips can be made to Kelibia, a colorful fishing village dominated by a 16th-century citadel, to Nabeul, a city of craftsmen, specializing in ceramics, and to Hammamet, a beach resort, crowded with European tourists.

 Far more appealing, is the dazzling white village of Sidi Bou Said, with its arched blue doorways and wrought-iron window grilles, trimmed with pink bougainvillea.
 Climb the cobbled streets to viewpoints overlooking elegant villas and the Bay of Tunis.
 The overall effect is certainly more Mediterranean than African.